 Birth Certificate / Certificate of AdoptionFollowing the adoption proceedings, a certificate of adoption is issued for the adopted child, to replace the birth certificate.
 It lists the new family name, the date and place of the child's birth, and the ages of the adoptive parents at the time the child was born.

 Generally, the certificate of adoption does not indicate the names of the child's birth parents or the date and place of adoption.
-A child may never know that he or she was adopted unless the adoptive parents reveal the information, since the old birth certificate is sealed away and may be opened only by court order.
+A child may never know that he or she was adopted unless the adoptive parents reveal the information, since the original birth certificate is sealed away and may be opened only by court order.
 Not all states require adoption records to be sealed.